d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

   • `bufferlo-list-orphan-buffers': Display a list of orphan buffers in a buffer-menu buffer.
 Orphan buffers are buffers that are not in any frame/tab's local buffer list.

+  The functions `previous-buffer' and `next-buffer' are automatically aware of the local buffer list when `bufferlo-mode' is enabled.

   Bufferlo provides functions to manage the local buffer lists:
   • `bufferlo-clear': Clear the frame/tab's buffer list.